speechly/cli/docs/transcribe.md

   -a, --app string     Application ID to use for cloud transcription -h, --help           help for transcribe
   -m, --model string   Model bundle file.
 This feature is available on Enterprise plans (https://speechly.com/pricing)
+      --streaming      Use the Streaming API instead of the Batch API.
 ```

 # See also